qudo-code/template--discord-bot/README.md

 DISCORD_BOT_TOKEN="bot token"
 ```

 🎉 That's it!
-Now you have a Discord bot and a place to invite it to.
+Now you have a Discord bot and a place to invite it.

 ## Add Bot To Discord Server

 `https://discord.com/api/oauth2/authorize?client_id=CLIENT_ID&permissions=8&scope=bot%20applications.commands`

 Here's the template for Discord bot invite links.
-Just replace `CLIENT_ID` with the one located under the applications Discord Developer OAuth tab.
+Just replace `CLIENT_ID` with the one located at [Discord Application Page](https://discord.com/developers/applications/) under the OAuth tab.

-***Note:** To reduce initial friction to get something up and running, by default the bot requests full admin permissions, see `permissions=8` in the URL.
-If you want to set custom permissions, Discord has a UI for generating permissions integers at the bottom of the Discrod Developer Bot tab.*
+***⚠️ Note:** To reduce initial friction to get something up and running, by default the bot requests full admin permissions, see `permissions=8` in the URL.
+If you want to set custom permissions, Discord has a UI for generating permissions integers at the bottom of the Bot tab in the [Discord Application Page](https://discord.com/developers/applications/).*

 ## 🏃‍♂️ Run
 *If running locally, use `npm run dev` to start the bot with your provided `DISCORD_BOT_TOKEN`.*

+*If running in prod, make sure `DISCORD_BOT_TOKEN` is defined as an environment variable before you run `npm start`.*

 📦 **`npm install`** First time install.